 “You are English,” he lingered over the words.
 “And yet you say you want to pick olives?”

 Here in Jaen province, olives mean business.
 Big business.
 Field upon field of olive trees ripple over the mountains, lines of wizened silver trunks rising up and down with every bend in the road.
 Spain produces between 40 and 45% of the world’s olive oil, so I was prepared for a huge commercial operation.
 What surprised me, though, was the discovery that many families still grow their own olives.
 A field here and there.
 A grove somewhere else.

-“Good evening young lady,” says the policeman, rechecking his paperwork.
+“Good evening young lady,” said the policeman, rechecking his paperwork.
 “I believe I know your mother.”

-Picking olives, while a full time occupation for many, has also become something of a family chore.
+Picking olives has also become something of a family chore.
 Farming is as fickle as ever and many young people now study, train and prepare for professions away from the countryside.

-The next morning, fortified by thick coffee and cake, we drive further up into the mountains, blessed by a blue sky and clear air.
-It has rained this year in Andalucia.
+The next morning, fortified by thick coffee and cake, we drove further up into the mountains, blessed by a blue sky and clear air.
+It had rained that year in Andalucia.
 Rained and rained and rained and rained, then without respite, it rained some more.
-Riverbanks have burst, households have sprung leaks and laundry has sprouted damp-related fungus.
+Riverbanks had burst, households had sprung leaks and laundry had sprouted damp-related fungus.

-For the olive harvest, though, rain means disaster and many of the mountain roads remain closed off.
-As we squelch along the mud tracks, plantation owner Mr X explains that December is usually the busiest month.
+For the olive harvest, though, rain means disaster and many of the mountain roads remained closed off.
+As we squelched along the mud tracks, plantation owner Mr X explains that December is usually the busiest month.
 It is now February and almost every tree still hangs heavy with fruit.

 Some trees vibrate as we drive past, olives dropping onto the floor like jelly beans spilling from a child’s party plate.
 The machine that makes this happen, a small hook on the end of a metal pole, is as high tech as it gets.
 Most olives get beaten out of the tree with a stick.